Germany: Bundeswehr soldier arrested after video threat to government | DW | 30.12.2021

 An investigation is underway after a Bundeswehr soldier made threats against the state.
 He opposed rules requiring that soldiers and care workers be vaccinated.

-A German solider was arrested on Thursday after releasing a video in which he threatened the government.
+A German soldier was arrested on Thursday after releasing a video in which he threatened the government.

 "Officers from Munich police arrested a Bundeswehr soldier in Munich's city center, who is suspected of publicly inciting crimes," police in nearby Upper Bavaria wrote on Twitter late on Thursday.